primatejs/primate/docs/guide/configuration.md

 Default `"types"`

 The directory where types are located.
-These types can be used to limits the range of possible values that a [path parameter][routing-parameters] can hold.
+[Primate types](/guide/types) can be used to limit the range of possible values that a variable can hold.
 If specified as a relative path, will be relative to project root.

 ### modules